-Rebating, or the attempt to rebate, is an offense not only under the Code of Ethics, but also under the Texas Insurance Laws.
+Rebating, or the attempt to rebate, is an offense not only under the Code of Ethics, but also under the statutory insurance laws.
 There may be borderline situations in which it is difficult to determine whether rebating has taken place.